-Our Dental Implant Surgeon Dr Adam is unique in that he is one of a select few within the country to become an expert Implantologist.
-Studying for an MSc Masters degree in Implantology, he has trained with some of the worlds leaders in Implantology.
+Our Dental Implant Surgeon Dr Adam Patel is unique in that he is one of a select few within the country to become an expert Implantologist.
+He has an MSc Master’s degree in Implantology, and has trained with some of the world’s leading clinicians in Implantology.

 As a result he has a breadth of knowledge in this field and can examine you to gague if you are a suitable candidate for Implants.